 Corporate Data Protection Policy

-Road Safety Analysis (RSA) is fully committed to transparency in how it handles personal data.
+Road Safety Analysis is fully committed to transparency in how it handles personal data.
 The company takes all the essential measures ensure that information it holds remains private and secure and is processed with total confidentiality.

-RSA only holds personal information supplied to it directly by the person concerned, or in the case of organisations with which Road Safety Analysis has an existing commercial relationship by professional colleagues of the person concerned.
+Road Safety Analysis only holds personal information supplied to it directly by the person concerned, or in the case of organisations with which Road Safety Analysis has an existing commercial relationship by professional colleagues of the person concerned.

-RSA never has and never will store any sensitive personal data in the meaning of the DPA, except about its own employees for diversity and equality monitoring purposes.
+Road Safety Analysis never has and never will store any sensitive personal data in the meaning of the DPA, except about its own employees for diversity and equality monitoring purposes.

 These principles are enshrined in a series of related procedures which document the flow of personal data and who is responsible for implementing each step.

 Road Safety Analysis has no requirement for a Data Protection Officer, as the company does not hold or process substantial volumes of personal data or conduct extensive direct marketing activities.

 A Road Safety Analysis Director is designated as the company’s Data Process Auditor.
 The Data Process Auditor is in overall charge of implementing this code of conduct and related procedures and administers the Data Protection Archive.